meker12/docs-templates/dev-guide/general-api-info/authentication.rst

 #.
 Use the authentication token to send a **GET** request to a service that you want to use.

-   The following example shows passing an authentication token to the Cloud Big Data service by using the Cloud Big Data service catalog endpoint that was returned along with the token.
+   The following example shows how to pass an authentication token to the |apiservice| by using the token and |product name| endpoint that was returned in the service catalog.

    **Example: cURL get distros request: JSON**